gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 Issue: For such a critical piece of the Teleport architecture, it seems like an insufficient amount of test coverage.
 Developers are uncomfortable making changes to the Teleport updater.

+### Self-Hosted Support
+The automatic updates feature has been pushed for Teleport Cloud clusters, but not for self-hosted clusters.
+This has lead development of special execution paths in the Teleport codebase just for Teleport Cloud.
+These paths are typically not test as extensively, and are expensive to maintain.

+Issue: This has lead to some incidents where changes made specifically for Teleport Cloud were merged but contained a bug in a specific edge case.
+The edge case was not thoroughly tested and the bug was deployed.

+### Integrations
+The automatic updates feature does not support Teleport integrations.
+The Teleport Operator was introduced in Teleport 15 and is already being used for self-hosted plugins.
+As adoption increases, users may face the same issues with keeping their integrations updated.

 ## Change proposals
 These proposals contain minimal implementation details.
 If the proposals are approved, an execution plan will be written up for each item with more implementation details.